menu

 Yale is a very small city located in the state of Michigan.
 With a population of 1,895 people and just one neighborhood, Yale is the 363rd largest community in Michigan.
-Yale has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Yale was built prior to World War II, making it one of the older and more historic cities in the country.

 Because occupations involving physical labor dominate the local economy, Yale is generally considered to be a blue-collar town.
 37.72% of the Yale workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Yale is a city of service providers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Yale who work in office and administrative support (9.47%), management occupations (7.41%), and healthcare suport services (7.00%).